yarnmengnus/tp/docs/UserGuide.md

 Unassigned priorities will have the value `000`. <br>
 **Valid format:** `p/[Integer from 1 to 10 inclusive]` <br>

+### Status
+Indicates the current completion state of a task.
+It is crucial for tracking the progress and managing the workload.

+* **Valid States**:
+    * `Done`: This status is set when all objectives of the task are met and no further action is required.
+    * `Undone`: This status is used for tasks that are still in progress or have not been started.
+It helps in identifying tasks that need attention.

+Note: Status is set as undone by default as soon as a task is added.

 ### Due Date
 You can specify the due date of a task upon creation and edit. <br>
 Unassigned due dates will have the value `01-01-2000`. <br>